 All family members claiming eligible immigration status must declare their status in the same manner as U.S. citizens and nationals.
 The documentation required for eligible noncitizens varies depending upon factors such as the date the person entered the U.S., the conditions under which eligible immigration status has been granted, age, and the date on which the family began receiving HUD-funded assistance.
-Refer to the Housing Choice Voucher Program Guidebook for a list of acceptable documents.
+Refer to HUD guidelines for a list of acceptable documents.